 In Training: Full-time postdoctoral trainee, resident, or fellow, or a student enrolled in a formally approved training program leading to a degree (BA, BS, MD, PhD, MS, MPH, DVM).

 Early Career Researcher: Someone within their first 5 years of a faculty or faculty equivalent position.

 Mid-Career: Self Defined; someone beyond first 5 years of professional appointment as defined by their institution.

-As part of the Society’s desire to involve and further support its In Training Members, this program matches a senior member of SRI with an In Training Member once they have officially joined the Society.
+As part of the Society’s desire to involve and further support its In Training Members, this program matches a mid-or-senior-career member of SRI with an In Training Member.
 Through this program, Mentors will gain personal satisfaction, growth within the field and Society, and networking opportunities.
 Mentees will be able to obtain advice, feedback, and an expanded base of skills, knowledge, and networking opportunities.
 The Mentor-Mentee relationship is designed to foster maximum productivity and commitment to the field of women’s health.
 While we ask that the Mentor-Mentee relationship be maintained for three years, we strongly hope and encourage the relationship to continue indefinitely.

 An SRI mentee is an early stage investigator who is transitioning from their last formal training (e.g. post doctoral or clinical fellowship, or degree) to their first full time faculty or equivalent position, or is within 5 years of this point.

 Interested in becoming involved?
-Download the Mentorship Guide to read about the program and requirements.
+Contact the SRI Office, and download the Mentorship Guide to read about the program and requirements.
 Mentor's must be members of SRI for at least 5 years, and mentees are eligible once their dues are paid.
-Contact the SRI office today to sign up!

 Find useful links to informational articles that could support your career skills in many different ways: from refining your CV and presentation skills to networking, coping with stress and tips for writing.